DonatJR/ita_ws20/ideas.md

-# How do we get this shitty evaluation done?!
+# How do we get this evaluation done?!

 # Goal
 Compute similarity between papers based on ground truth key words!